ippontech/blog-usa/posts/innovative-snowflake-features-architecture.md

 Warehouses can be resized at any time with no downtime or performance degradation.
 Any queries already running against the warehouse will complete using the current resource levels.
 Any queued and new queries will use the newly provisioned resource levels.

 By default, Snowflake will automatically suspend an unused warehouse after a period of time.
 Similarly, Snowflake will automatically resume a warehouse when a query using it is submitted and the warehouse is the current warehouse for the session.
+Both auto-resume and auto-suspend can be turned on and off, though it is highly suggested that both are used since Snowflake **will** charge for any and all ***running*** warehouses.

 #### Multi-Cluster Warehouses
 Multi-Cluster Warehouses allow for the scalability of compute clusters to manage user and query concurrency needs.
 Typically, a virtual warehouse contains a single cluster of servers.
 By setting the minimum and maximum number of server clusters, Snowflake will automatically scale warehouses horizontally according to demand.